AriLimRey/Portfolio/README.md

-# Data-Analytics-Portfolio
+# Analytics-Portfolio

 ## About

 Hi, I'm Ari!
-With a background in healthcare supply chain operations, I'm making a career transition into analytics to follow my passion for working with data, uncovering insights, and solving real-world problems.
+With a background in healthcare supply chain operations, I have a passion for working with data, uncovering insights, and solving real-world problems.

 Over the past several months, I’ve focused on building foundational skills in Google Sheets, SQL, Tableau, and Python through self-led projects that explore topics I care deeply about including business intelligence, e-commerce, investing, and fraud prevention.
 Each project reflects my curiosity, analytical thinking, and desire to create something useful and practical.

-As I grow into this new path, I’m excited to keep learning, collaborating, and building tools that support data-driven decision making.
+As I grow my new skills, I’m excited to keep learning, collaborating, and building tools that support data-driven decision making.
 I believe good analysis tells a story and I’m here to tell better ones with data.

 ### Check out my projects: